 Manuka honey and Shingles: Does it Help?

 Manuka honey is renowned for its natural antimicrobial and antibacterial properties.
 Compared to regular types of honey, it contains the highest levels of both.
-This fact makes it an ideal choice when battling the shingles virus.
+This fact makes it an ideal choice when battling the shingles virus and healing wounds.
 For example, topical application can help reduce the severity of the blisters and rash.
 It can also help soothe itchiness and pain, which can help prevent scarring from scratching or picking at the skin.

 Applying manuka honey directly to your body can be a sticky mess.
 Fortunately, manuka honey treatments, like our Organic Manuka Skin Soothing Cream, are designed to reduce inflammation, soothe itchiness, and manage pain.
 Its non-greasy formula is easy to use anywhere on your body.
 You can even use it to combat the dryness associated with shingles or to heal scars from scratching.

 Other At-home Remedies for your Skin

 Unfortunately, the only way to get rid of shingles is to let the virus run its course.
 Try easing the pain and discomfort associated with shingles by following these at-home tips.

 To start with, keep the rash clean and dry.
 Properly looking after the affected area can help prevent infection.